paulwizviz/management-philosophy/docs/user-stories.md

 The kanban based approach startes when a user story is refined from `icebox` and enters the `product backlog`.
 Planners and developers pick the top level item and start work. `User stories` are typically refined to the smallest unit of complexity.

-The Kanban approach follows more closely to the lean startup philosophy and it allows you to pivot project quickly, for example, pull stories back from `product backlog` to `icebox`.

 An alternative to the Kanban approach is the Scrum approach and is summarised in Figure 3.

 ![scrum](../assets/img/user-story/sprint-backlog.png)<br>